-

 Prior knowledge

-A basic knowledge of Python, MATLAB or any other programming language is preferred but not essential.
+Some knowledge of Python, MATLAB or other language is preferred.

 3